-This course is designed to present local, regional, national and international perspectives on what efforts and technologies are available to reduce the loss of life and property by lessening the impact of disasters.
+This course focuses on phase one-preparedness and mitigation-of disasters.
+It presents local, regional, national and international perspectives on what efforts and technologies are available to reduce the loss of life and property by lessening the impact of disasters.
 Effective mitigation strategies begin with comprehensive preparedness and planning, which require accurate risk assessment.
 Students will develop an understanding of the differences in scope and scale, available technologies, legal environment and cultural factors that affect emergency management plans.
 Students will conduct research to develop actual preparedness or mitigation plans.
-Prerequisite: Admission to the Emergency Management program and EMGT 600 or permission of the instructor.
+Prerequisite: Admission to the Emergency Management program.
 Three semester hours.